rxantos/tubras/trunk/tools/irrb/doc/outgen.rst

 **irrB** allows you to choose a single Output Directory.
 Depending on whether or not you choose to export a scene file, **irrB** behaves as follows:

-	**Create Scene File** - Not Selected.
-All mesh files (.irrmesh) and packed images are saved to the Output Directory location.

-	**Create Scene File** - Selected.
-All mesh files (.irrmesh) are saved to a sub-directory named **mdl** (model) underneath the Output Directory location.
+	Create Scene File **Enabled** - All mesh files (.irrmesh) are saved to a sub-directory named **mdl** (model) underneath the Output Directory location.
 	All packed textures are saved to a sub-directory named **tex** underneath the Output Directory location.

+	Create Scene File **Disabled** All mesh files (.irrmesh) and packed images are saved to the Output Directory location.

 Given:
-	1. You are exporting a singe scene named "test".
+	1. You are exporting a single scene named "test".

 	2. The scene contains a single cube named "Cube", and a packed texture named "checkers.png".